 My research questions arise from my interactions with students in and out of the classroom and so have covered the entire undergraduate curriculum, the undergraduate research experience, the community of the department, and diversity and inclusiveness in the larger physics community.

 My research has therefore straddled traditional (!)
-Physics Education Research (PER) and the broader Scholarship of Teaching and Learning (SOTL).
+Physics Education Research (PER) and Astronomy Education Research (AER) but the broader Scholarship of Teaching and Learning (SOTL) as well.

 An example of previous work was the development of an introductory laboratory environment that prepared students for genuine research activity.
 The lab course, A Short Course in Experimental Philosophy (1,2) provided an environment that allowed students to become more adept at asking questions, creating and modifying an extended investigation, working in groups, and to see themselves as effective and valued members of that community of scholars.
 (This work was recognized by the American Association of Medical Colleges in 2009 with the MedEdPortal for Undergraduate Science Pilot Program Award.)